 The cluster profile is intended to work on a cluster managed by SLURM.
-If your cluster is managed by an other drm replace executor name by the right value (see nextflow supported cluster)
+If You cluster is managed by an other drm change executor name by the right value (see nextflow supported cluster)

-You can also manage
+You can also managed

-- The number of tasks in parallel with the executor.queueSize parameter (here 500).
-If you remove this line, the system will send in parallel as many jobs as there are replicons in your data set. - The queue (or partition in SLURM terminology) with process.queue parameter (here common,dedicated) - and some options specific to your cluster management systems with process.clusterOptions parameter
+- The number of task in parallel with the executor.queueSize parameter (here 500).
+If you remove this line, the system will send in parallel as many jobs as there are replicons in your data set. - The queue with process.queue parameter (here common,dedicated) - and some options specific to your cluster management systems with process.clusterOptions parameter